wottle/HDI-45-Adapters/README.md

 # HDI-45 Adapters

-> [!CAUTION]
-> This repo is a work in progress.
-I have ordered using the PCBs and the two versions of the 3d printed cases from JLCPCB, and they work very well assembled.
-However, produce at your own risk and send me feedback if you have to adjust the 3D printer settings on your setup.

 ## History
 If you want to learn more about why this adapter is needed and how it came to be, take a look at the [history](HISTORY.md).
 But at a high level, this adapter allows you to replace this: